mcp-server-jupyter

 Step 1: Start JupyterLab or Jupyter Notebook

-to run Jupyter notebooks for easier management of virtual environments and package installations.
-Follow the UV Jupyter documentation for more details.
+Using uv to run Jupyter notebooks makes it easier to manage virtual environments and package installations.

 uv venv --seed